-Another way to publish a Power BI report to the report server is the Upload item in Power BI report server; you can use the upload option from the web portal.
+Another way to publish a Power BI report to the report server is the Upload item in the Power BI Report Server; you can use the upload option from the web portal.

 Managing Dataset on the Report Server

 A Power BI report published to the report server can be configured to refresh.
-To do this configuration, open the report server web portal, and click on the more options of the Power BI report.
+To do this configuration, open the report server web portal, and click on more options for the Power BI report.

-In the Manage tab of a report, you can configure things such as data source configuration, connection to the data source, and schedule refresh if required.
+In the Manage tab of a report, you can configure the data source configuration, connection to the data source, and schedule a refresh if required.

 Schedule Refresh Requirement

-If you use a network shared path to access to the source file, then you can set up the connection to the file.
+If you use a network-shared path to access the source file, then you can set up the connection to the file.